sanchit339/Raykor/Readme.md

 ## Overview

 This repository contains the tools and workflows for converting clinical trials data from JSON to a more compact and efficient .parquet format.
 The dataset used comprises the top 2000 records from [ClinicalTrials.gov](https://clinicaltrials.gov/search).
-The purpose of this conversion is to facilitate faster data processing and model training phases in machine learning workflows.
+The purpose of this conversion is to facilitate faster data processing and model training phases in Model learning process.

 ## Dataset Description